 Significant collaborations in Nanocomposites for Food Packaging

-Haydale, a British tech and material group, supplies functionalized Graphene Nano-platelets (GNPs) to NeoEnpla, a startup, for creating food storage zipper bags and biodegradable plastic bags.
+Haydale, a British tech and materials group, supplies functionalized Graphene Nano-platelets (GNPs) to NeoEnpla, a startup, for creating food-storage zipper bags and biodegradable plastic bags.

 We also saw cross-industry collaborations in this domain.
-One such collaboration took place between Nanocor and Mitsubishi Gas Chemical.
+One such collaboration involved Nanocor and Mitsubishi Gas Chemical.

 They developed nylon nanocomposites as a barrier layer for multi-layer PET bottles.
-These bottles can potentially package liquors like beer and small carbonated soft-drink beverages.
+These bottles can be used to package liquors, such as beer, and small carbonated soft drink beverages.

 With a focus on improving biodegradability to simplify the post-consumption management of packaging materials and not cause adverse environmental impact.

-Let’s have a look at the changing trends in the industry.
+Let’s take a look at the industry’s changing trends.

-Nanocomposite packaging materials approved by UK and EU government
+Nanocomposite packaging materials approved by UK and EU governments

 Monolayer packaging films